vlsi/app-gradle-plugin/README.md

 | 1.3.3 +                 | 3.4.1 or newer |
 | 1.0.0 - 1.3.2           | 3.0 or newer   |

-You must have [Google Cloud SDK](https://cloud.google.com/sdk/) installed.
+[Google Cloud SDK](https://cloud.google.com/sdk/) is required but will be automatically installed by the plugin.

-Cloud SDK app-engine-java component is also required.
-Install it by running:

-    gcloud components install app-engine-java

-Login and configure Cloud SDK:

-    gcloud init

 # How to use